atsushieno/aap-core/README.md

 We don't detect any impedance mismatch between TTL and metadata XML; LV2 backend implementation uses "lilv" which only loads TTL. lilv doesn't assure port description correctness in TTL either (beyond what lv2validate does as a tool, not runtime).

+### Licensing notice

+Note that `mda-lv2` is distributed under the GPLv3 license and you have to follow it when distributing or making changes to that part (the LV2 plugin samples).
+This does not apply to other LV2 related bits.

 ## AAP-VST3 backend